Cyprus on track with bailout reforms, EU report says

 The IMF will separately disburse the next 86-million-euro tranche of its share of the bailout.

-“The authorities have taken decisive steps to stabilise the financial sector and have been gradually relaxing deposit restrictions and capital controls,” the report said.
+“The authorities have taken decisive steps to stabilize the financial sector and have been gradually relaxing deposit restrictions and capital controls,” the report said.

 The island economy, hit hard by the restructuring of its once oversized banking sector, is expected to contract 8.7 percent this year after shrinking 2.4 percent in 2012.
 It is expected to contract a further 3.9 percent in 2014 and will only start to grow again in 2015, by a forecast 1.1 percent.